spedatox/SpedaTex/README.md

 # SpedaTex Tool

 This repository contains a GUI-based tool (SpedaTex.py) for converting .png files to .dds files and optionally packaging them into .texture files using SilkTexture.
+Tailored for Marvel's Spider-Man 2 PC

 ## Features
 - Batch conversion of PNG images to DDS via NVIDIA Texture Tools (nvtt_export).